 The objective was simple: Blunt the Red Army’s relentless drive into Axis territory and secure the last remaining European oil fields within easy reach of Axis forces.

 But with the German war machine running on empty and Allied troops pouring into the Third Reich from two sides, Spring Awakening was a futile gesture at best.

 Conceived by Hitler himself, the foolhardy gambit was carried out by Josef “Sepp” Dietrich, a 52-year-old SS general and rabid party loyalist who before the war served as the Fuhrer’s personal driver and bodyguard.

 Although the assault initially succeeded in penetrating 40 km (25 miles) into Soviet-held territory, the Panzer columns soon met stiffening resistance and were forced to halt their advance amid ever mounting casualties.

 Then on March 16, the Red Army hit back.

-Within 24 hours of the Soviet counter offensive, Russian troops had recaptured all the territory seized by the Germans; Dietrich’s army was in headlong flight.
+Within 24 hours of the Soviet counter offensive, the Red Army had recaptured all the territory seized by the Germans; Dietrich’s army was in headlong flight.
 Days later, all of Hungary would be in communist hands.

 Furious that his elite troops had failed in their mission, Hitler ordered the men of the 1St SS Panzer to remove from their uniforms the prestigious cuff-title armbands that bore the Fuhrer’s name.